jadehopepunk/jadehopepunk/content/posts/2026-08-07-invoking-bunker-buddies/index.md

 #### De-macho the image

-By making the imagery, language and process used by this group very different from the hyper-militaristic and mucho vibes common to much prepping, we privide an alternative pathway for those who are worried about the polycrisis.
+By making the imagery, language and process used by this group very different from the hyper-militaristic and macho vibes common to much prepping, we privide an alternative pathway for those who are worried about the polycrisis.
 The suggestion for Bunker Buddies is a juxtaposition of prepper ideas and words (the idea of "bunker", "collapse", etc) with cute animals, rainbows, and earnest friendliness.
 Imagine a colourful website, with header imagery featuring cute and queer looking woodland animals helping each other into a bunker.

 #### Re-focus on community